ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 - **Conclusions**

   - Much software has poor design and is getting worse
-  - We have to learn to ‘engineer’ software
+  - We have to learn to 'engineer' software

 ---